How to Organise an Elective in the UK as an Overseas Trained Student

 Use your network to find opportunities

-Ask your family, friends and relatives if they know anyone who works in a hospital who can support you with arranging your elective.
+Ask your family, friends, and relatives if they know anyone who works in a hospital and can help you arrange your elective.
 Using your contacts is always a huge benefit when putting your foot in the door so you can reach the decision-makers.
 Consultants are usually very friendly and are willing to show you the ropes in a work setting, but the secretaries and administrators are more limited in their ability to help.
-Hence, if you can directly approach a friend, or a friend of a friend, who is a doctor or consultant, you're more likely to have success in arranging some shadowing or even an elective.
+Hence, if you can directly approach a friend or a friend of a friend who is a doctor or consultant, you're more likely to have success in arranging some shadowing or even an elective.
 Even asking to shadow a doctor for a few days is great because it allows you to get close to many other doctors and ask if you can shadow them for a few days.
 Be as enthusiastic and personable as possible when approaching decision-makers because people help people they like.

 Costs

-Medical Electives are not free; usually, you'll have to pay a small fee for processing your documents, which is different for every university/hospital.
-Regarding living costs, the hospitals will have accommodation for their employees, which you can research.
+Medical Electives are not free; usually, you'll have to pay a small fee to process your documents, which is different for every university/hospital.
+Regarding living costs, hospitals will have accommodations for their employees, which you can research.

 What To Do After You Get Accepted

-• Make sure you have health insurance and Indemnity cover;
+• Make sure you have health insurance and Indemnity coverage;

 The indemnity insurance will protect you against claims arising from negligence or failure to perform.
 As you're still just a student and mistakes are to be made, ask the hospital if this is necessary.
 The majority of hospitals will have this type of insurance already.
 Most hospitals limit the number of tasks students can do in general because of this to avoid such scenarios arising.